pyrddlgym-project/pyRDDLGym/README.md

 git clone https://github.com/pyRDDLGym-project/pyRDDLGym.git
 ```

-Since pyRDDLGym does not come with any premade environments, you can either load RDDL documents from your local file system, or install [rddlrepository](https://github.com/pyrddlgym-project/rddlrepository) for easy access to preexisting domains
+Since pyRDDLGym does not come with any premade environments, you can either load RDDL documents from your local file system, or install [rddlrepository](https://github.com/pyrddlgym-project/rddlrepository) for easy access to preexisting domains:

 ```shell
 pip install rddlrepository